Upload new images. The image library for this site will open in a new window.

 Other requirements for the degree:

 Students are required to submit two Qualifying Papers that are judged to be substantial and meet professional standards of scholarship by the Qualifying Paper committee, which consists of the primary advisor for the paper and a second reader.
 The two papers must be in distinct areas of linguistics, and no faculty member can serve as the primary advisor for both papers.
 A substantial draft of the first paper must be submitted to the student's qualifying paper advisor by the end of the Fall semester of the second year.
 The advisor must certify to the Committee on Graduate Studies that an acceptable draft has been submitted.
 By the end of the student's second year, the final version of the first paper must be submitted and approved by the advisor and the Committee on Graduate Studies.
 A substantial draft of the second paper must be submitted to the student's qualifying paper advisor by the end of the Fall semester of the third year.
 The advisor must certify to the Committee on Graduate Studies that an acceptable draft has been submitted.
-By the end of the student's third year, the final version of the second paper must be submitted and approved by the advisor and the Committee on
+By the end of the student's third year, the final version of the second paper must be submitted and approved by the advisor and the Committee on Graduate Studies.

-Students who do not comply with these deadlines will no longer consider to be in good academic standing, which may result in the discontinuation of the students' funding.
+Students who do not comply with these deadlines will no longer be considered to be in good academic standing, which may result in the discontinuation of the students' funding.
 If one semester passes without a student meeting these deadlines, the student will be dismissed from the program.
 Students may petition in writing the Graduate Committee for an extension to these deadlines.
 The petition must be submitted prior to the deadlines and should explain any exceptional circumstance which made the timely completion of the requirement impossible.
 Petitions should also include a supporting letter from the academic advisor.

 The Committee on Graduate Studies will appoint an evaluation committee for the paper.
 Possible grades are Pass, Revise, and Fail.
 The grade of Revise indicates that in the judgment of the committee, the paper will be acceptable with revision.
 The grade of Fail indicates that the student should submit a different paper to meet the requirements.
 Students whose paper has received the grade of Revise or Fail will be allowed one semester to satisfactorily complete the requirement for the research paper.
 Course papers may be submitted as a qualifying paper, but a grade of A in a course does not imply that the paper is acceptable as a qualifying paper.